 7) Long-term portable storage

 Whether you need your backups for meeting clients or as a safe place to keep your photographs and videos long term.
-LaCie provides reliable portable storage solutions for all needs and budgets.
+LaCie and Samsung provide reliable portable storage solutions for all needs and budgets.
 Here are two of our most popular options:

 This drive does exactly what it says on the tin.
 These tough USB drives are crush and shock resistant and great at facing the elements, reducing the risk of harm.
 Being fitted with the latest in USB connectivity, USB-C they’ll work with a broad range of devices making them great for meeting clients and more.
 This drive is available with 1TB, 2TB, 4TB and 5TB of drive space.